This post may contain affiliate links. Please see my disclosure policy for details.

 Nefertari temple in Abu Simbel

-The smaller, but by no means less impressive, temple is the Small Temple.
+The smaller, but by no means less impressive, the temple is the Small Temple.

 This temple was built to honor Hathor and Ramses II favourite wife, Nefertari Mereyemut.
 Even the inscription on the outside reads;